Tropical Lagrangian multi-sections and toric vector bundles: Introduction

-A fundamental question that this paper would like to achieve is: When $\cu{K}(\bb{L})\neq\emptyset$?
-In Section \ref{sec:SYZ}, we give a ``SYZ-mirror-symmetric" approach to solve this problem.
-We restrict our attention to combinatorially indecomposable ones.
-The reconstruction program consists of two steps.
+Going back to our tropical world, we restrict our attention to combinatorially indecomposable tropical Lagrangian multi-sections.
+This assumption implies the ramification locus is contained in the codimension 2 stratum $L^{(n-2)}$ of $(L,\Sigma_L)$ (Proposition \ref{prop:com_inde_separated}).
+Following the idea of the SYZ program and Fukaya's proposal, the reconstruction program should consist of two steps.
 The first step is to equip $L\backslash L^{(n-2)}$ with a suitable $\bb{C}^{\times}$-local system $\cu{L}$.
 Then we construct in Section \ref{sec:sf}, the \emph{semi-flat mirror bundle} $\cu{E}^{sf}(\bb{L},\cu{L})$ of $(\bb{L},\cu{L})$, which is a rank $r$ toric vector bundle defined on the 1-skeleton